aws-samples/serverless-patterns/appsync-dynamodb/README.md

-# AWS Service 1 to AWS Service 2
+# AWS AppAync to Amazon DynamoDB

-This pattern << explain usage >>
+This pattern creates an AppSync API with a schems and a resolver to a DynamoDB table.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland/patterns/appsync-dynamodb

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.